hoshino-tech/Nano-Shuren-Zaozao-2025/README.md

 ---------------------------------------------------------------------------

 * #### **CAF_Score_other_files**:
-Provides input files for CAF scoring and survival analysis, as well as probe and gene files required for MCP scoring.
+Provides probe and gene files required for MCP scoring.

-* #### **Figure6 FindAllMarkers_and_Reannotate_clusters.qmd**:
-Re-annotates the E-MTAB-8107 dataset using 'FindAllMarkers' function and canonical markers.

 * #### **R_packages.qmd**:
 Lists all the R packages required for the code in this article.